Article I. NAME.

 Article XIII.
 OFFICIAL RECORD.

-(1) The Official Record of PTPL consists of minutes of all official meetings, election results, and the treasurer's reports.
-They may also include program evaluations.
+- The Official Record of PTPL consists of minutes of all board and annual meetings, election results, and the treasurer's reports.
+This also includes any documents or media that record the activities of the organization and its members.

-(2) The minutes for the current year will be viewable at the PTPL website.
-A paper copy will be placed in the PTPL archives.
+- The minutes for the current year will be viewable at the PTPL website.
+A copy of the official record will be transferred to the PTPL archives at least annually by the secretary or designee.

-(3) The archives of PTPL shall be housed at the American Catholic History Research Center and Archives, Room 101 LCI Bldg., Catholic University of America.
-The Secretary shall be responsible for transmitting these records.
+- The archives of PTPL shall be housed at the American Catholic History Research Center and Archives, Aquinas Hall Catholic University of America.

 Article XIV.
 DISSOLUTION.